Environment of Saudi Arabia: Environmental policy and programs

 In hope to increase environmental awareness to schoolchildren the government has partnered with the United States to create the Global Learning and Observations to Benefit the Environment (GLOBE) program.
 The goal of the program is to increase international environmental awareness through education and technology.
 The courses implement environmental issues and solutions into every subject.
 GLOBE trains teachers and supplies them with instruction materials in both Saudi Arabia and the United States.
 Students are exposed to the complexity of international environmental issues and the environmental problems stemming from globalization.

 In order to boost organic agriculture, the Ministry of Environment, Water and Agriculture allocated an amount of $431,000 to help many farmers go organic.
 In addition, in 2018, the organic farming action plan was unveiled, which planned to allocate 200 million dollars toward increasing organic agriculture by 300% with an emphasis on safety, sustainability, and high-profit farming to benefit the economy.

 In the 2019th G20 meeting in Japan, Saudi Arabia addressed the issue of climate change by introducing the Saudi efforts to produce and increase the production of renewable energy.

+KSA launched an initiative to restore mangrove forests.
+Since 2020, more than 37 million seedlings have been planted as part of a plan to reach 100 million seedlings by 2030, with the focus on native species adapted to the coastal environment.
+The initiative is part of the Kingdom’s efforts to restore coastal ecosystems, in line with the goals of Vision 2030 and the Sustainable Development Goals, and in cooperation with Food and Agriculture Organization (FAO).

+In 2025, in collaboration with FAO and the World Overview of Conservation Approaches and Technologies, KSA organized a training program for national experts.
+It also implemented four sand fixation pilot projects in the Eastern Region, which demonstrated promising results in fixing sand dune movement, increasing vegetation cover, and restoring ecological balance in fragile areas.